neovide/neovide/website/docs/command-line-reference.md

 # Command Line Reference

-Neovide supports a few command line arguments for effecting things which couldn't be set using normal vim variables.
+Neovide supports a few command line arguments for affecting things which couldn't be set using normal vim variables.

 `$` in front of a word refers to it being an "environment variable" which is checked for, some